 Transplant Surgery Service

-The Transplant Surgery Service at the University of Virginia currently includes four board certified transplant surgeons with training representing the entire spectrum of surgical experience.
-The newest techniques of transplant surgery including laparoscopic organ retrieval, living donation, and recent advances in organ preservation are being studied and employed in our efforts.
+We study and utilize the newest techniques of transplant surgery including laparoscopic organ retrieval, living donation, advances in organ preservation, islet isolation, induced pluripotent stem cells, and 3D printing technology that could be used to create an artificial organ.
+UVa Transplant includes board certified transplant surgeons with training representing the entire spectrum of surgical experience.
 All faculty members have full-time appointments to the University of Virginia with adjunct teaching appointments to the Salem Veterans Administration Hospital in Salem, Virginia.
 All members of the Division actively engage in the academic mission of the Department of Surgery - clinical excellence, teaching and research.